 IELTS vs TOEFL

 The decision is made: you want to study abroad.
 The general universities’ requirement is providing a certificate that confirms your knowledge of the language at a sufficient level.
 The most popular exams, which allow you to prove your level of English, are IELTS and TOEFL.
-What they are and what is the difference?
+In this article, we’ll discuss both IELTS or TOEFL and analyze major differences between exams.

 IELTS is the abbreviation for International English Language Testing System.
-There are two types of IELTS exam: Academic and General.
-The first is designed for students planning to study abroad and the second one is for those who plan to migrate to one of the English-speaking countries for residence permits and work.
+There are two types of IELTS exams: IELTS Academic and IELTS General.
+The first is designed for students planning to study abroad and the second one is for those who plan to migrate to one of the English-speaking countries to obtain residence permits and work.
 You can pass the IELTS both electronically and on paper, but the paper option is more widespread today.
 The duration of the exam is 2 hours 45 minutes.
 When passing the Speaking part, you talk to a real person and your conversation is recorded.
-The maximum score for the IELTS is 9.
-Depending on the program, you usually should get at least a score of 6.0 – 7.0 out of 9 to be able to apply to most of the programs.
+The maximum score you can score in IELTS is 9.
+Depending on the program, you usually should get at least an IELTS score of 6.0 – 7.0 out of 9 to be able to apply to most of the programs.

 TOEFL means Test of English as a Foreign Language.
 Despite the fact that TOEFL also exists in electronic and paper versions, the paper version of the TOEFL test is very rare.
-Basically, it practices in those regions where there is no access to the Internet (for example, some poor regions).
+Basically, it practices in those regions where there is no access to the Internet (e.g. some poor regions).
 So the examinee performs all tasks on a specially equipped computer spot during 4,5 hours.
 The most notable issue about the exam is that the Speaking part is also passed electronically: you record your speech via microphone.
 Passing the TOEFL, you can get up to 120 points.
-Usually, it is enough to get 79 – 90 to apply for an international education program.
+Usually, it is enough to get 79 – 90 to be accepted by most international education programs.

 The specific organization of these 4 examined parts is also in a way different in IELTS and TOEFL, but basically, the tests check your ability to understand and produce both life-related and academic topics.
 Academic-related themes could be tricky: even if you plan to study, let’s say, management, it is possible that on the exam you have to cope with some biology or physics topics.